 3. The Cheap Backpack (with Hip Belt, no Frame)

 Armenia, August 2014.
-I’m hitchhiking together with possibly the most annoying “I’m such a better traveler than you”-guy™ in the world, but there’s one thing I envy: his packing skills or lack thereof.
+I’m hitchhiking together with possibly the most annoying “I’m such a better traveler than you”-guy™ in the world, but there’s one thing that made me jealous: his packing skills or lack thereof.
 He has a backpack the size of a normal day bag, with an insulation mat hanging on the outside.
 It weighs 5 kilograms and I’m in awe.

 By now, I’m at my third backpack, the shitty €17 camouflage one I bought in Georgia.
 Once fully packed to my satisfaction, I put it on my back.
 Even before I lifted it off the table, a whole strap ripped off in one big “Fuck You”.
 We’d only just met, but this camouflage backpack was more drama than he let on.